 |Actuation force||50 cN||60 cN||45 cN||60 cN||65 cN||80 cN|

 - Blue switches are a great choice for hardcore touch typists since these switches have a highly tactile nature, but they’re the loudest of all so, if you’re in a shared environment, some noise will have to be tolerated..

 - Brown switches are also a good choice for typists because they’re tactile, and they are a lot less noisy than Blue switches.
 Given their internal construction these switches are easier to double-tap, making them preferred by gamers.

 - Red switches are primarily meant for gamers.
 They’re non-tactile, smooth to press, and super-easy to double-tap.

 - Black switches are similar to Red switches but stiffer, which makes them less prone to accidental key presses.

 - Clear switches are similar to Brown switches but stiffer.

 - Green switches are similar to Blue switches but stiffer.

 As you can see from the product options, Brown, Blue, Red, and Black switches are from Kailh.
 Clear and Green switches are from Cherry, only because they don't have Kailh counterparts.
 We found that Kailh switches are just as high quality as Cherry switches, and it's easier to conduct business with Kailh for smaller manufacturers like us.
 So far, we haven't received complains about Kailh switches, and it seems that our customers definitely love them.
 We don't have any plans to offer Cherry switches instead of Kailh in the future.

 We only provide bar-shaped Enter key.
-The main reason is that it's more ergonomical than the L-shaped Enter key.
-Feel free to read more in our blog post.
+The main reason is that it's more ergonomical than the L-shaped Enter key, and it's super easy to get used to, even for ISO users.